formulagp/Pi-Weather-Station/README.md

 Once you are finished and ready for the program to stop running, simple use ctl-c and the program will run the shutdown sequence telling the user it is shutting down on the LCD  and illuminating the red LED

+## Changelog

+[1.1.0]

+Version 1.1.0 was created as a Pi Weather Station enhancement for my CS - 499 class to demonstrate the concept of software design and engineering.
+The first changes made include updating the variables to reflect best practices for variable and method naming.
+Specific changes are below:
+- GrLed --> greenLED
+- BlLed --> blueLED
+- RdLed --> redLED
+- tempSensor --> tempSensorPort
+- blue --> tempOutputPort

+Following this, two new methods were created for version 1.1.0, the startup and shutdown methods.
+The startup method will run when the program is initially started, which will utilize the LCD screen from the GrovePi Kit to display a startup message and also blink the green LED twice.
+The shutdown method will run when the user presses ctr-c at any time and displays a shutdown message to the LCD while blinking the red LED twice.
+After the message is displayed, the program will exit by calling the sys.exit() function.
+[1.0.0]

+Original project upload from CS-350 class.
+Project includes everything